Nyandwi/nyandwi.github.io/index.md

 **************************

 I am a graduate student at Carnegie Mellon University in Master of Science in Engineering Artificial Intelligence.
 I am broadly interested in machine learning, deep learning, and computer vision.
-My research interests are visual representation learning, vision and language, and 3D vision.
+My research interests are visual representation learning, vision and language, image generation, 3D vision, and vision for robotics.
 I also have interest in AI education and opensource and I like to [share educational resources and trends](https://twitter.com/Jeande_d) with AI community.

 I completed my undergraduate studies at University of Rwanda in Electronics and Telecommunication Engineering.